The 4 Loves

 Love from Teachers

-Our teachers view what they do each day in the classroom as a ministry and with our small class sizes, they are able to pour their unconditional love and attention into each individual student.
-They truly know their students and are able to care for them in a way that meets their needs.
-Our parents are often astounded by their teacher’s depth of recognition of their child’s strengths and weaknesses.
+Our teachers view what they do each day in the classroom as a ministry, and with our small class sizes, they are able to pour unconditional love and attention into each student.
+They truly know their students and are able to care for them in ways that meets their specific needs.
+Our parents are always astounded by their teacher’s depth of recognition of their child’s strengths and weaknesses.
 They are firm but gracious; challenging, but kind.
 With discipleship as their primary focus, they strive above all to build authentic relationships with their students and to teach the students to do the same with each other.
-Our teachers are truly the hands and feet of Jesus, along with having His heart for children.
+Our teachers are truly the hands and feet of Jesus, and have His heart for children.
 As a result, our students feel secure at PCS knowing that their teachers truly love them.